capel-le-ferne/village-website/README.md

 ## About

-This is the source-code for the new website at http://www.capel-le-ferne.org (Currently beta)
+This is the source-code for the new website at http://beta.capel-le-ferne.org (Site access currently restricted to avoid confusing people)

 ## For site administrators